 - SMS performance monitoring activities.

 When the accountable executive asks for a report, safety managers should not be spending inordinate amounts of time preparing a custom report.
 Safety managers should have SMS software tools to easily deliver SMS performance monitoring reports.
-In the perfect world, the accountable executive and upper level managers should be able to retrieve their own safety reports.
+In a perfect world, the accountable executive and upper-level managers should be able to retrieve their own safety reports.
 This is certainly possible with modern, robust aviation SMS databases designed to manage all of an SMS' data requirements.

 Related Aviation SMS Database Software Articles

 - What Is an Aviation Safety Database

 - 5 Most Important Things to Know before Buying Aviation SMS Database

 - How to Choose Aviation SMS Software - Educating SMS Professionals